Wigdo/papyrus/_posts/2019-06-28-learning-chinese.md

 So how many do you know?
 </p>

-<p> hard to say, probably between 2500 and 3000. </p>
+<p> "hard to say, probably between 2500 and 3000." </p>

-He was learning French so I told him

-<p> Learning Chinese for four years is probably the equivalent of learning French for two.
+<p> He was learning French so I told him "Learning Chinese for four years is probably the equivalent of learning French for two.
 By the end of a BA in French you can probably read Voltaire, with Chinese you probably wouldn't be able to read a newspaper. </p>